wakidurrahman/movie-based-application/README.md

 }
 ```

-Current test coverage is maintained above these thresholds and visually represented in the coverage report.
+Current test coverage is not maintained above these thresholds and visually represented in the coverage report.

 ## Performance Optimization